 Singapore Air last year hired the design unit of Bayerische Motoren Werke AG, or BMW, and James Park Associates Ltd., the interior designer of Mumbai’s Taj Mahal Palace hotel, to revamp first-class and business-class offerings.

 Last week, the carrier started rolling out 76-inch full- flat beds and larger TV screens on 10 Boeing Co.
-(BA) 777s at a cost of S$95 million ($78 million), according to a company statement.
+(BA:US) 777s at a cost of S$95 million ($78 million), according to a company statement.

 Cathay put on a laser show and hired Lady Gaga, Tina Turner and Marilyn Monroe lookalikes for the December 2010 unveiling of its HK$1 billion ($129 million) upgrade of business-class interiors on its Boeing 777s and Airbus SAS A330s.
 The carrier said Jan.
 18 it had 47 aircraft equipped with the new seats and the upgrade will be completed by March.